-Much of my research is developed in partnership with local schools, families, and teachers.
-Together, we devise projects and strive to answer difficult questions.
+I believe *change is local*, so I strive to work in partnership with local schools, families, and teachers.
+Together, we devise projects and answer difficult questions.
 We also create together: for example, I have worked with Springboard and the Missouri Immigrant and Refugee Advocates to develop online curricula and conversations about the immigrant experience (www.lacesproject.org).
 Over the years, I have also conducted professional development and program evaluations for non-profit organizations, universities, and K-12 school districts.

-I love teaching.
-I have taught students of all ages, from preschool to college.
-Most recently, I have taught undergraduate courses in child development and community/society for pre-service teachers, graduate courses in research methods, and specialty courses on the theories of human development, educational policy and immigrant families.
+*I love teaching.* I have taught students of all ages, from preschool to college.
+Most recently, I have taught undergraduate education courses where we inquire into community and societal change, graduate courses in research methods, and specialty courses on the theories of human development, educational policy, and immigrant families.

-Finally, I love to read, hike, and explore the world with my family and friends.
+Finally, I love to read, hike, and *explore the world* with my family, friends, and students.
 Over the past few years, I have read Maya’s Notebook by Isabel Allende, Enrique’s Journey by Sonia Nazario, Animal Dreams by Barbara Kingsolver, Cutting for Stone by Abraham Verghese, Lowland by Jhumpa Lahiri, Between the World and Me by Ta-Nehisi Coates, and Americanah by Chimamanda Ngozi Adichie.
 (One of my favorite Ted Talks is The Danger of the Single Story by Adichie.)
-With my daughter, I’m reading the series, Little House on the Prairie — and talking about how it is but one slice of the story of the “settling” of the western United States.
+With my daughter, I’ve re-read the series, Little House on the Prairie — and made sure to discuss the way it positions “Indians” and tells only one slice of the story of “settling” the western United States.